-Strategic Actions Progress Indicators Anticipated Artifacts and Evidence Create common course outlines, prioritized standards, and at least two common assessments for each identified course with support and additional time from MIHS administrators All DD & BD meeting time is dedicated to completing this work.
+Strategic Actions Progress Indicators Anticipated Artifacts and Evidence Create common course outlines, prioritized standards, and at least two common assessments for each identified course with support and additional time from MIHS administrators 10 monthly DD (District Directed) meetings are dedicated to completing this work.
 Department chairs are charged with leading their departmental PLCs through this work with support and guidance from their departmental administrative liaisons.
 Meeting agendas/minutes from departmental PLCs Common course outlines created by departments for identified courses Common assessments created by departments for identified courses